pirate21213/fw2kml/README.md

 # Not on Windows / Don't want to download a .exe?

-- Open the fw2kml.ipynb and run the script on Google Colaboratory!
+- Open the fw2kml.ipynb and run the script on Google Colaboratory! or
+- Go to this link and run the notebook https://colab.research.google.com/drive/163zs5Ydud7D-6wkrci9bMTNqqQ8KGR-m?usp=sharing